 It is a football tradition - or it is, at least, for healthy football programs.

-Sometimes this football tradition is skipped over, "competition'' turning into jealousy or selfishness.
-But done right?
-It is about guys who play the same position developing a brotherly relationship, with the older guy helping the younger - even as the younger is trying to steal “big brother’s” job.
+Sometimes this tradition is about guys who play the same position developing a brotherly relationship, with the older guy helping the younger - even as the younger is trying to steal “big brother’s” job.